Navdevl/turbohustle/content/blog/engine-braking-control-moto-gp.md

 #### Prerequisite for Engine Braking Strategy

 When the rider lets off the throttle and turns down the gear, the system enters into the Engine Braking mode. **_Number 1_** indicates the rider's action of letting off the throttle and decreasing the gears. **_Number 5_** indicates the moment at which the engine braking strategy commences.
-The system comes out from the Engine braking strategy when the rider opens the throttle
+The system comes out from the Engine braking strategy as soon as when the rider opens the throttle.